pyca/pynacl/docs/secret.rst

 .. currentmodule:: nacl.secret

-Secret key encryption is analogous to a safe.
-You can store something secret through it and anyone who has the key can open it and view the contents.
-:class:`~nacl.secret.SecretBox` functions as just such a safe, and like any good safe any attempts to tamper with the contents is easily detected.
+Secret key encryption (also called symmetric key encryption) is analogous to a safe.
+You can store something secret through it and anyone who has the key can open it and view the contents. :class:`~nacl.secret.SecretBox` functions as just such a safe, and like any good safe any attempts to tamper with the contents is easily detected.

 Secret Key Encryption allows you to store or transmit data over insecure channels without leaking the contents of that message, nor anything about it